 The Fellows program runs Labor Day to Memorial Day.
-In these nine months, Fellows engage seminal texts for a theology of work and culture: God’s commitment to His Creation, the importance He gives to their work, why the needs of the most vulnerable matter to God, our role in culture-making, and how to bring change and maintain hope in a world of fallen institutions.
+In these nine months, Fellows engage seminal texts for a theology of work and culture: God’s commitment to his Creation, the importance he gives to their work, why the needs of the most vulnerable matter to God, our role in culture-making, and how to bring change and maintain hope in a world of fallen institutions.

 Once a week, Fellows gather together in small groups to share a meal, discuss the readings, apply truth into their lives, pray for and encourage each other.
 Once a month the groups come together for in-depth teaching from subject-matter experts.

-The roster of presenters have included:
+The roster of presenters has included:

 The Fellows program partners with the Mockler Center for Faith and Ethics in the Workplace at Gordon-Conwell Theological Seminary and the Institute for Faith, Work, and Economics.